Rabbies_Logotype_Hero_Navy_RGB_AW.png

 4. Scouse

 The Scouse accent is from Liverpool and county of Merseyside.
 It was confined to Liverpool up until the 1950s.
 The iconic Beatles are easily the most recognisable speakers of the accent.
 People from Liverpool are regularly referred to as ‘Scousers’.
+As with other English accents, a Scouse has an almost melody to their speech.
 Here’s a video of a collection of Beatles interviews.

 5. West Country